 Helping someone learn how to overcome addiction and addictive behaviors is an important role.
-There are some education-based skills that you need to know through an education and certification program.
+There are some education-based skills that you need to learn through an education and certification program.
 There are also soft skills you need to have.

 Understand every individual is different.
 You have to treat each person on a case-by-case basis.

 - People with substance use disorders often have other co-occurring conditions or a history of trauma they attempt to self-medicate.
-You should be patient with them as a result and know that they can initially be skeptical of you and the role you’ll play in their life.
+You should be client with them as a result and know that they can initially be skeptical of you and the role you’ll play in their life.

 - Substance abuse counselors are empathetic.
 If you are in recovery yourself, this will go a long way in helping you truly understand what your clients are going through.